Kethen/ubuntu_gnome_flashback_17.10/README.md

 -----
 A short script that tries to make ubuntu 17.10 as close to discontinued flavor ubuntu gnome as possible
 -----
+Important:

+If you want to be absolutely safe during a release upgrade (say, 18.04 when it releases), run ubuntu-gnome.sh restore.

 Description:

 This script does 3 things